 It is an absolute pleasure to photograph Weddings for a living and none more so than that of Natalie and Richard.
 Lovely couple, whose family and friends were totally thrilled to be there for them on their Wedding Day.
 Natalie’s grandmother was even well enough to attend the church ceremony and you could tell that was the icing on the Wedding Cake!
 The sun was shining and spirits were high as the girls got ready at home and awaited the arrival of that special car from Legends Wedding Services.

 From the night of the rehearsal you could tell there was a great warmth emanating around Natalie and Richard, I think it has extra meaning when the officiant on the day has known the Bride from being a little girl.
 The ceremony flew by and we were soon on our way to Hellaby Hall for the Wedding Breakfast.
 There were games laid out on the lawn across from the impromptu bar of Budweiser and fruit filled sparkly.
 All lovely touches to refresh the guests as they arrived.
-Flowers were by Millie’s Flowers, Makeup by The Relaxation Den and Hair by Emma.
+Flowers were by Millie’s Flowers and Hair by Emma.

 Monday the 18th of July saw a Wedding that we had really been looking forward to.
 While we love covering Weddings for all our couples, there is nothing more special than when the happy couple are close friends of many years.
 Sue and Derek asked us to not only capture the images of their special day but to be full Wedding guests as well.
 I met up with Sue at her fathers house and Deborah greeted Derek and his best man John at Wortley Hall.
 The sun shone down in spectacular style as the wonderful couple exchanged vows and their family and friends enjoyed champagne on the lawn as guests spilled out into the grounds.
 Speeches followed the Wedding breakfast and the happy couple mingled with their guests on the terrace at Wortley Hall as evening fell – a wonderful day!